The Reading Journey: a new chapter

-The Reading Journey has been trialled in schools across the UK.
+The Reading Journey has been tested in schools across the UK.

-Although we have designed The Reading Journey and accompanying resources with a model of how they could be used in mind, we know that you will find your own ways of using them.
+Although we have designed The Reading Journey and accompanying resources with a model in mind, we know that you will find your own ways of using them.
 They will take on a new life when they enter your classrooms.
-Should you wish to share your journey with us, you can upload your photos to the relevant pages on this site, or email us with your Reading Journey stories.
 Thank you for taking this road with us.

-Thank you to Jon Biddle, Darryl Crawley, Sara Stanley, Kiran Satti, Rebecca Thomson, Sonia Thompson and Claire Williams for trialling and writing materials and for invaluable feedback.
+Thank you to Jon Biddle, Darryl Crawley, Sara Stanley, Kiran Satti, Rebecca Thomson, Sonia Thompson and Claire Williams for testing and writing materials – and for invaluable feedback.